 Faced with the unique prospect of having another, adjacent issue to grapple with after marriage equality, forcing us to confront our duty to women, non-binary people and trans men more directly than ever before, the Irish LGBTQ community presents a path forward for global LGBTQ politics.

 The offering up of gay spaces historically criticized as hotbeds of patriarchy for use in the battle for reproductive rights is deeply symbolic.
 It indicates a move toward a sharing of resources and platforms between marginalized groups.
-When gay community leaders, magazines and clubs take a stand for reproductive rights, they decentralize their own voices and acknowledge the struggles of women, non-binary people and trans men, recognizing their duty to them as allies.
-It signifies a shift toward genuine intersectionality, and in that turn, we'll find an essential lesson: If we don't lift each other up, we won't have a leg to stand on.
+When gay community leaders, magazines, and clubs take a stand for reproductive rights, they decentralize their own voices and acknowledge the struggles of women, non-binary people, and trans men, recognizing their duty to them as allies.
+It signifies a shift toward genuine intersectionality, and in that turn, we'll find an essential lesson: If we don't lift one another up, we won't have a leg to stand on.